Skip to main content

 • SM Makati: Footbridges at SM Store Levels 3 and 4 (View the area.)

 The terminal is well organized, with big signs and vehicles lined up in respective areas.
-Each floor has clean restrooms with PWD-accessible toilets and diaper-changing stations, as well as working elevators and escalators.
+Additionally, each floor has clean restrooms with PWD-accessible toilets and diaper-changing stations, as well as working elevators and escalators.

 • Lower Ground Level: The Ayala public utility vehicle terminal has jeepneys, vans, and motorcycle taxis.